 Healthy cells display normal proteins on their surface.
 The immune system has learned to ignore normal proteins.
+However, there are people with autoimmune disorders in which the immune system inappropriately tries to eliminate healthy cells.
 If the surface proteins are abnormal, such as when a virus infects cells, or when cells become cancerous, they can be recognized by the immune system.
 Proteins recognized by the immune system are called antigens.

-If a foreign substance-such as a bacteria, virus, or tumor cell-is recognized, the immune system kicks in to try to deal with it.
+If a foreign substance-such as a bacteria, virus, or tumor cell is recognized, the immune system kicks in to try to deal with it.
 It is the "non-self" antigens on the surface of these cells that the immune system identifies as abnormal.
-The immune system is great at recognizing bacteria and virus cells, because they look very different from healthy cells.
+The immune system is great at recognizing bacteria and virus cells, because they "look" very different from healthy cells.
 On the other hand, tumor cells started as healthy cells and can look a lot like healthy cells.
-This makes it hard for the immune system to deal with tumor cells.
 As a result, the body may have a harder time recognizing tumor cells as foreign.